bw-life-gpa/backend-life-gpa/README.md

 ```
   {
-    "errorMessage": "Not authorized to edit this habit."
+    "errorMessage": "You are not authorized to edit this habit."
   }
 ```